nickgamb-strata/connect-snowflake-to-maverics/README.md

 A self-contained example connecting Claude Desktop (and other MCP clients) to **Snowflake's managed MCP server** through Maverics-issued JWTs — federated trust without a service account.
 Snowflake validates the JWT against Maverics' JWKS via `EXTERNAL_OAUTH_INTEGRATION`.
 Maverics is **not** in the data path on the actual query.

-This tutorial is the technical companion to [**"Databricks and Snowflake MCP servers your security team will actually approve"**](https://www.strata.io/blog/databricks-and-snowflake-mcp-servers-your-security-team-will-actually-approve/) — that post frames *why* shared service accounts are an audit dead-end and lays out the Federated Exchange pattern; this repo is the working *how* against Snowflake's managed MCP.
-The companion dev post — *Connect Snowflake to Maverics: Federated Identity for Workforce AI Clients* — is on [maverics.ai/blog](https://www.maverics.ai/blog).

 This tutorial starts from the same lab baseline as [connect-claude-to-maverics](https://github.com/nickgamb-strata/connect-claude-to-maverics) and layers the Snowflake federation on top.
 The parallel [connect-aws-bedrock-to-maverics](https://github.com/nickgamb-strata/connect-aws-bedrock-to-maverics) tutorial does the same with AWS Bedrock AgentCore.
 You can follow either, or both — they don't depend on each other.

 ## What you get